alankrantas/svelteapp-typescript-go/README.md

 ### The Application Flow

 1. When the app is opened at `/`, it will immediately redirect to `/products`.
-2. `/products` loads the list of products from an API service, save them in the global state array `products` and display the categories and items.
+2. `/products` loads the list of products from an API service and display the categories and items.
 3. The user can filter items using the category buttons.
 4. When the user clicks `Add To Cart` on any items, it will be added to the cart (global state array `orderLines`).
 5. When the user clicks `Submit Order` on `/products`, the app will redirect to `/order`, whcih will show the detail of the order.